Lou Hutt: Move to Newton Rangers and retirement

 The 1936 season saw Hutt join the Newton Rangers.
 He played 16 matches for them scoring 6 tries.
 The side struggled however and came last in the Fox Memorial competition and were knocked out in the first round of the Roope Rooster and suffered the same fate in the Phelan Shield.
 Hutt's career was winding down by this point as he was 32 years old and had been playing senior football for 16 seasons.
 He did however play in one final full representative match for Auckland against the relatively new Auckland Māori side.
 Auckland were defeated by 30 to 22.
 At the end of the season he retired.
 Though 4 years later in 1940 he did play in a match for the South Auckland veterans against the Auckland veterans having qualified due to his matches for them in the 1920s.
 In 1958 Hutt went on Auckland's Southern Tour as their manager.

 Personal life and death

 Lou Hutt married Elizabeth May Holton on October 22, 1928.
 Lou Hutt worked as a traffic inspector and lived on Lincoln Rd in Henderson during the 1940s.
 He then moved to Grey Lynn and lived there for his final decades until his death.
 His father Frederick died in 1952 aged 80.
 Hutt's mother Clara died in 1956 aged 84.
-His wife Elizabeth died on January 4, 1969, aged 64 and Lou himself died 4 months later on May 24, 1969, also aged 64.
+His wife Elizabeth died on January 4, 1969, aged 64 and Lou himself died 4 months later on May 24, 1969, also aged 64 and at the time was working as a bus driver.
 It is unknown how many children they had although when he was considering returning to play for St Helens a second time it was reported that they had one child.
 His brother Victor died on May 20, 1933, aged just 35, leaving behind a wife (Ivy Isabelle Hutt).